 Kings Park and the Western Australian Botanic Garden in Perth is an ideal place to watch the sunset.
 We enjoyed sweeping views of the Perth skyline as the sun slowly dipped below the horizon.

 8. Perth Wildlife in the Park

-The botanical garden also features ample wildlife and beautiful flowers.
-We spotted a fox (considered a pest locally but still beautiful) and a cheeky cookaburra, a large member of the kingfisher family.
-This particular cookaburra was stalking a couple having a sunset picnic in the park.
+The Western Australian Botanic Garden also features ample wildlife and beautiful flowers.
+We spotted a fox (considered a pest locally but still beautiful) and a cheeky kookaburra, a large member of the kingfisher family.
+This particular kookaburra was stalking a couple having a sunset picnic in the park.
 Before they knew what had happened the bird had swooped in and nabbed some of the crackers they were eating with their cheese and wine!
 They really are beautiful birds (and clearly stealthy!)